Welcome to the Hispanic Bar Association of D.C. Foundation, which was established in 1995 as a separate non-profit entity.

 The mission of the Foundation includes supporting the law student community by providing fellowships for law students working during the summer for public interest legal organizations serving the Washington, D.C. metropolitan area (sponsoring organization).
 Working under the supervision of experienced attorneys, the students gain valuable work experience as they assist with providing legal or advocacy services to the individuals or groups that the sponsoring organizations serve.
 The fellowships give the students first hand exposure to the specific areas of public interest law in which the sponsoring organization specializes.
 Sponsoring organizations are non-profit, non-governmental organizations in the Washington, D.C. metropolitan area that provide legal services or advocacy at little or no cost to clients or groups.
 Past fellowship recipients have worked for AYUDA, Lawyers' Committee for Civil Rights, Legal Aid Society of DC, Migrant Legal Action Program, and others.

-The Foundation recently held its Annual Meeting and Elections and the following were elected to the 2014 Board of Directors:
+The Foundation held its Annual Meeting and Elections and the following were elected to the 2015 Board of Directors:

 President: Robert Raben, Esq.